edgewall/trac/doc/dev/testing.rst

 Invoking the tests
 ------------------

 Just run :command:`make test` in the Trac tree once you have everything installed.
 This will run the unit tests first, then the functional tests (if you have the dependencies) against sqlite.
 On a reasonably fast machine, the former takes 10 seconds and the latter a couple of minutes.

-If you're running them on Windows and don't have cygwin, you'll need to manually run the tests using :command:`python trac\\test.py`, but this will run all the tests interleaved.
-Examine the :file:`Makefile` if you want more control.
+A few environment variables will influence the way tests are executed:

+:TRAC_TEST_DB_URI: Use another database backend than the default in-memory SQLite database. see :ref:`Using an alternate database backend <testing-database>` for more.
+:TRAC_TEST_TRACD_OPTIONS: Provide additional options to the standalone :command:`tracd` server used for the functional tests.

+The :file:`Makefile` is actually written in a way that allow you to get more control, if you want.

 Other possible usages::

   make test=trac/tests/allwiki.py # run all the Wiki formatter tests